Noel Meade: Cheltenham success

 In the 2001–02 season, Harbour Pilot won the Drinmore Novice Chase and the Dr P. J. Moriarty Novice Chase.
 The Bunny Boiler won the Midlands National Crown and the Irish Grand National, completing a remarkable double over the span of just two weeks.
 Two other Meade trained horses, Scottish Memories and Strong Run, completed another memorable double for the trainer, as they went on to win the 2002 Punchestown Champion Novice Hurdle and the Punchestown Champion Chase respectively on the same day.

 The 2004/05 season saw the emergence of Harchibald, arguably Meade's most successful National Hunt horse.
 Harchibald went on to win the 2004 Morgiana Hurdle, Fighting Fifth Hurdle and Christmas Hurdle.
 At the time, Harchibald was Meade's his best chance to win his first Champion Hurdle at the Cheltenham Festival.
 However, Harchibald was closely defeated by Hardy Eustace at the 2005 Champion Festival, leaving Meade winless at the venue.
 Harchibald still went on to find success after the loss, winning the 2005 Bula Hurdle, 2007 Fighting Fifth Hurdle and the 2008 Christmas Hurdle.

-In recent years, Meade has trained three promising horses, Aran Concerto, Pandorama and Go Native, all of whom have gone on to win several Grade 1 races.
+Subsequently, Meade trained three promising horses, Aran Concerto, Pandorama and Go Native, all of whom have gone on to win several Grade 1 races.
 Aran Concerto has raced his way to wins in the 2007 Deloitte Novice Hurdle and 2009 Powers Gold Cup, while Pandorama has won the 2009 Drinmore Novice Chase and Deloitte Novice Hurdle.
 Go Native won the 2009 Supreme Novices Hurdle, as well as the Fighting Fifth Hurdle and Christmas Hurdle.
 Winning the latter two put Go Native in position to capture the £1m bonus offered by WBX for achieving the Triple Crown of Hurdling.
 As the horse's trainer, Noel Meade would have been awarded £150,000 of the bonus.
 However, Go Native came up short at the Champion Hurdle, finishing in 10th place.